ataseren/reflectsonar/README.md

 - Risk categories and remediation guidance
 - Code context and security implications

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 [Open an issue](https://github.com/ataseren/reflectsonar/issues) to discuss your ideas!
+Submit a PR in any way you want.

+I am trying to make life easier for peoples' that need the functionality of this tool.
+Therefore, I don't want to bother you with strict contribution rules.
+Just open an issue or PR and I will be happy to review it.

+Also, feel free to reach out to me via email or LinkedIn.

 ## License